All Episodes

 I don't know if you know what this is yet.

-For example, uh for a fixed hundred and fifty dollar fee, the Bloomberg campaign is pitching micro influencers, someone who has, say, a thousand or a hundred thousand followers in the industry, maybe whatever social media, be it, you know, for example, Instagram.
+For example, for a fixed $150 fee, the Bloomberg campaign is pitching micro-influencers, someone who has, say, 1,000 or 100,000 followers in the industry, maybe whatever social media, be it, you know, for example, Instagram.

-Uh, if you're a Kardashian and you decide you want to wear somebody's particular brand of clothing or a particular brand of jewelry, uh, and you put it up on your account.
+If you're a Kardashian and you decide you want to wear somebody's particular brand of clothing or a particular brand of jewelry and you put it up on your account, guess what?

 They pay you big money for that.